QRLHUB

 • Two full years of testing before mainnet launch

-• Multiple external security audits by firms including Red4Sec and X41 D-Sec
+• Multiple external security audits by firms including Red4Sec, X41 D-Sec, and most recently Halborn (2026), which found zero cryptographic vulnerabilities

-QRL's achievement: Seven years of proven quantum security while others are just beginning to plan their migrations.
+QRL's achievement: Eight years of proven quantum security while others are just beginning to plan their migrations.

 The XMSS Advantage